beniza/gundert-portal-scraper/README.md

 - **Hermann Gundert** - 19th-century Malayalam linguist and scholar
 - **University of Tübingen** - OpenDigi digital manuscript platform
-- **Malayalam Digital Preservation** - Preserving historical texts
+- **Gundert Project Team Members** - For their tireless labour in preserving historical texts

 ---

-**Built for Malayalam biblical text preservation and digital humanities research**
+**Built by TFBF for Malayalam biblical text preservation and digital humanities research**